For more than a century, partnerships have been at the heart of state forestry agencies’ work to conserve and protect our nation’s forests.

 The Idaho Department of Lands signed a shared stewardship agreement in December 2018 and identified several project areas to exercise shared stewardship principles and reduce wildfire risk.
 To learn more about Idaho’s shared stewardship program, click here.

 In April 2019, the Montana Department of Natural Resources and Conservation agreed to work with the USDA Forest Service to advance the objectives of the USDA Shared Stewardship Strategy and Governor Bullock’s Forest in Focus 2.0 Initiative.
-Governor Bullock also created a Forest Action Advisory Council with an executive order in May 2019 to oversee the state’s Forest Action Plan 10-year revision, which will serve as a planning document for shared stewardship.
+Governor Bullock also created a Forest Action Advisory Council in May 2019 to oversee the state’s Forest Action Plan 10-year revision, which will serve as a planning document for shared stewardship.

 The Oregon Department of Forestry entered into a shared stewardship agreement in August 2019.
+The MOU’s primary purpose is to create space for developing shared priorities and statewide, comprehensive needs assessments.

 The Utah Department of Natural Resources entered into a shared stewardship agreement in May 2019.
 In July 2019, Utah Governor Herbert announced up to $20 million over the next four years will go to shared stewardship projects.

 The Washington State Department of Natural Resources entered into a shared stewardship agreement in May 2019.
+The MOU establishes a framework for Washington and the USDA Forest Service to collaboratively advance shared priorities, coordinate investments, and implement projects on a landscape scale across Washington.